Pro Bike: Andrea Verona’s TM Racing EN 250 Fi

 Andrea continues: “Overall, compared to other riders, maybe my bike is a little softer but I think it is in the middle area for the setting.
 For enduro you need to have a bike good everywhere so I like it to work this way.
 The back is a little low normally, the sag setting is 40mm.”

-CRM Compositi make some of the very few non-TM parts on the bike.
-Their Teflon sump guard with linkage protector looks tailor-made and the carbon air box cover is another part available from TM’s special parts catalogue.
+CRM Compositi make some of the very few non-TM parts littered around the little 250.
+Their Teflon sump guard with linkage protector looks tailor-made and the carbon airbox cover is another part available from TM’s special parts catalogue.
 Check-out the dirt deflectors under the footpeg pivots or the additional Teflon chain ‘catcher’ between the rear sprocket and spokes on Verona’s to prevent the chain from dropping down and snagging or breaking the spokes.

 Most riders have their own small and personal touches and for Andrea that means a 15mm higher seat than standard – he’s pretty tall.
 Handlebars are by Reikon, model 9012, which is an 83mm height and 10° angle.